Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 It's fascinating.

-Where do they call them, duvets?
+Where do they call it?

+call them duvets?
 Is that England?

 I think so.

-And Ireland, they call them doonas, maybe.
+And an island they call them

-I don't know what Americans call them.
+Dunas maybe.
+I don't know what

 Probably call them flippity flaps.